The Respiratory System

 Neonatal:

-• Leads to: ↓ ventilation/perfusion → Ischemia → Hyaline membrane formation
+• Leads to: ↓ ventilation → Ischemia → Hyaline membrane formation

 Adult: